-The minor in multifaith and spiritual leadership is a first-of-its-kind joint program housed in the Silver School of Social Work and the Wagner School of Public Service.
+The minor in Multifaith and Spiritual Leadership is a first-of-its-kind joint program offered by NYU Silver and NYU's Robert F. Wagner Graduate School of Public Service.
 The minor consists of academically rigorous, civically engaged classes that provide students of all faith backgrounds (including those who are unaffiliated with a particular faith tradition) the opportunity to engage purposefully in holistic multifaith dialogue, service, and academic work.
 It also equips students to better understand their own faith traditions and spiritual beliefs while simultaneously engaging in multifaith learning, in and beyond the classroom.
 The minor is not only for the religious but it is also for students who are interested in faith and multifaith dialogue as important social phenomena, regardless of their own faith stance.

 Students must take the following two required core courses:

-UPADM-GP253001 Multifaith Leadership in the 21st Century (4 credits, Required Core)
+1. UPADM-GP253001 Multifaith Leadership in the 21st Century (4 credits,

-UNDSW-US 81 Whose Social Justice is it Anyway?
-Spirituality, Religion & Civic Engagement (4 credit, Required Core)
+2. UNDSW-US 81 Whose Social Justice is it Anyway?
+Spirituality, Religion &

-Students must choose one:
+3. Students must choose one:

 A. Service Learning in Multifaith (2 credits) + another Service Learning course